 Feature Film Work

-Kat co-starred in the feature film A Suburban Love Story (formerly known as Body in the Yard), directed by award-winning director Stephen Wallace and co-starring Luke Ford.
+She was in A Suburban Love Story directed by award-winning director Stephen Wallace and co-starring Luke Ford.

-She was part of the stellar cast of The Road Home, directed by Denie Pentecost, winning awards at The St Kilda Festival, The Mardi Gras Film Festival, Sarasota Festival, WOW Film Festival and receiving an academy accredited Flickerfest nomination.
+Directed by Denie Pentecost, The Road Home won awards at The St Kilda Festival, The Mardi Gras Film Festival, Sarasota Festival, WOW Film Festival and received an academy accredited Flickerfest nomination.

-Additionally, Kat worked with AFTRS Graduate Documentary Filmmaker (ACS) Joshua Marks to produce a doco inspired short, Closure.
+Kat worked with AFTRS Documentary Filmmaker (ACS) Joshua Marks’ doco inspired short, Closure.
 The film is based on her mother’s story and was featured at the Dungog Festival.

 Beyond her acting, Kat has extended her abilities into the world of directing.
 Working with Young Actors Assembly, Kat directed two short films during the worldwide pandemic.